Do You Know Why There's a Season for Flu? (Hint - You're Probably Wrong!)

 Why is there a flu season, and why is it winter?

-As the end of the year nears, and thoughts turn towards warm clothes, comfort food, and quality time with family – you also begin to see signs of runny noses, rosy cheeks…and the flu.
+As our thoughts turn towards warm clothes, comfort food, and quality time with family – you also begin to see signs of runny noses, rosy cheeks…and the flu.

 But while you likely know that flu season generally starts at the end of fall and the beginning of winter (in North America), you probably don’t know why there’s a flu season to begin with (spoiler alert - if you think you know, you don't!).
 Think about it: as a virus that incubates in your body (which is more or less at a constant temperature), what difference would it make whether it’s cold or warm outside?